 The National Defense Authorization Act covers more than new military medical malpractice cases.
 The Act is retroactive and covers military personnel who were affected by medical malpractice starting in 2017 to submit a claim for financial recovery.

-If you have been the victim of medical malpractice by an Armed Forces physician, facility or while on a U.S. military base, contact our Clark County personal injury attorneys at Bertoldo, Baker, Carter & Smith today at (702) 505-8115 to schedule a free consultation, so we can thoroughly review your case and eligibility to hold the proper party accountable for your financial recovery.
+If you have been the victim of medical malpractice by an Armed Forces physician, facility or while on a U.S. military base, contact our Clark County personal injury attorneys at Bertoldo, Baker, Carter, Smith & Cullen today at (702) 505-8115 to schedule a free consultation, so we can thoroughly review your case and eligibility to hold the proper party accountable for your financial recovery.